Carl-Armstrong/writers-hub/README.md

 # writers-hub
-Writers Hub is a blog-like website designed to give writers a form of "version control".
+Writers Hub is a blog-like website designed for writers to give them a more professional format to display their work.
+It is divided by worlds, stories, and chapters
-The intended user will share their content with editors and early readers for the purpose of feedback.

 ## Status
-This app is the beginning stages of design and development.
+MVP features have been implemented.
+Working on formatting and improving UI

 ## MVP Features
 * Log in and out